OpenRailAssociation/osrd/CONTRIBUTING.md

 ### Python

 - Follow [the Zen of Python](https://www.python.org/dev/peps/pep-0020/).
-- To keep our API surface minimal, only document and make public what is necessary.
+- To keep our API surface minimal, only make public what is necessary.
+- Documentation should only be there to explain things that aren't self evident.
 - Code is linted with [flake8](https://github.com/csachs/pyproject-flake8).
 - Code is formatted with [Black](https://github.com/psf/black).
 - Imports are sorted with [Isort](https://github.com/PyCQA/isort).

 ### Test

-- TODO
+- Python tests are written using [pytest](https://docs.pytest.org/).

 ### Rust

-- To keep our API surface minimal, only document and make public what is necessary.
+- To keep our API surface minimal, only make public what is necessary.
+- Documentation should only be there to explain things that aren't self evident.
 - Use the [documentation example](https://doc.rust-lang.org/rust-by-example/meta/doc.html) to know how to phrase and format your documentation.
 - Code is linted with [clippy](https://github.com/rust-lang/rust-clippy).
 - Code is formatted with [fmt](https://github.com/rust-lang/rustfmt).